Thertzlor/Revenant/wiki/Profile_Overview.md

 All configurations and bindings are inherited from the parent.
 Since the game mostly sticks to the usual shooter controls the profiles merely consists of adding bindings for the keys `m15`, `m16` and `m19` replacing the bindings on `m11` and `m12`.

+Preparing Profile templates for different genre is a big time saver.
 ## Macro Extension
 By default, child macros always override parent macros on the same key, but for more complex profiles it can be useful to merge bindings through the process of "macro extension".
 To enable this functionality for a profile, the "noMacroExtension" option needs to be deactivated in its configuration.